Blister Beetles in Alfalfa

 - Cut alfalfa at 10% or less bloom.
 This lessens the chances for field invasion by blister beetles because they are attracted to flowering plants.

 - Control primary weeds in and around alfalfa fields.
-This reduces the likelihood of blister beetles establishing themselves along field margins, then migrating into alfalfa fields.
+This reduces the likelihood of blister beetles establishing themselves along field margins and then migrating into alfalfa fields.

-- Control grasshoppers by chemical or cultural methods, and control grassy weeds preferred by grasshoppers.
+- Control grasshoppers with chemical or cultural methods, and control grassy weeds preferred by grasshoppers.
 This can reduce the numbers of both grasshoppers and blister beetles in and around alfalfa fields.

 - Sample fields just prior to cutting, and avoid cutting any areas infested with large numbers or swarms of beetles.
 Beetles are generally more numerous on the side of fields nearest to rangeland.

 Blister beetle-infested hay that has been bailed should be destroyed by burning or burying.
 Do not sell or feed blister beetle-infested hay to any livestock.
 The New Mexico alfalfa hay market is at risk when blister beetle poisonings occur.

 Chemical Control Recommendations for Alfalfa Producers (Check NMDA labels)

 Limited insecticide screening has been done for blister beetles in New Mexico.
 If these pests are found before cutting, one of the following treatments may be used: